Have you ever had an FSAVC with Provident Mutual?

 You could be owed £1,000s in Provident Mutual FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Provident Mutual; consumers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were told by Provident Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Provident Mutual; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were informed by Provident Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Provident Mutual start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Provident Mutual mis-sold FSAVC with various different Aspects:

 - Provident Mutual may not have made their customers aware that their FSAVC will not be contributed by their employer.

 - Provident Mutual may not have made their customers aware that they would be choosing the funds for the FSAVC.